-- -Raw file ("allVariants") with no variants filtered out. - -Already prefiltered files ("filteredVariants") with variants filtered out using the following criteria: - with a total depth of coverage <=10x - with a supporting reads count <=10x - with a percent of supporting reads <=15% - with validated annotation in the dbSNP database (i.e. at least with 2 evidences from the ClinVar field) that are not pathogenic (from the ClinicalSignificance field in dbSNP and from ClinVar) - with an allele frequency >1% (extracted from the dbSNP, 1000Genomes, gnomAD...)
+- Raw file ("allVariants") with no variants filtered out. - Already prefiltered files ("filteredVariants") with variants filtered out using the following default criteria: - ✓ with a total depth of coverage <=10x - √ with a supporting reads count <=10x b) Organization of the output directory

+- ✓ with a percent of supporting reads <=15%

+- ✓ with validated annotation in the dbSNP database (i.e. at least with 2 evidences from the ClinVar field) that are not pathogenic (from the ClinicalSignificance field in dbSNP and from ClinVar) - ✓ with an allele frequency >1% (extracted from the dbSNP, 1000Genomes, gnomAD...)